ahmetcihat2773/Digital-System-Design/Readme.md

 ### 10. Creating a 5us Long Pulse
 Generates a pulse that lasts for 5 microseconds, often used for timing and control signals.

+### 11. Finite State Machine (FSM) with 3-State Detection
+A finite state machine that detects a specific three-state sequence.

+### 12. General Finite State Machine (FSM)
+A general finite state machine with customizable states and transitions.

 ## Usage

 1. Clone the repository: